Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P0_Vivado_Tutorial.md

     // if the led is not "low" fail with an error message assert( led == 0) else $fatal(1, "LED==0 Failed");
     #100 //100 ns delay
-    sw = 1; //now we try setting the switch to “high”
+    sw = 1; //now we try setting the switch to “high"
     #100
-    //if the LED is not “high”, fail with an error message assert( led == 1) else $fatal(1, "LED==1 Failed");
+    //if the LED is not “high", fail with an error message assert( led == 1) else $fatal(1, "LED==1 Failed");
     #100 // another 100ns delay, just for funzies
     //hooray, we passed the test bench!